How Mario Got His Mustache

 Super Mario Bros. is one of the most successful video game franchises of all time.
-For people of a certain age, Mario and Luigi are better known than old-school cartoon characters like Mickey Mouse and Bugs Bunny.
+For people of a certain age, Mario and other Nintendo characters are better known than old-school cartoon characters like Mickey Mouse and Bugs Bunny.
 But the interesting thing about Mario is that he didn’t just jump out of a pipe one day.
-Mario evolved through a series of fortuitous accidents.
+He evolved through a series of fortuitous accidents.
 Let’s take a look at what happened.

 Popeye to Jumpman